2004 Porirua mayoral election: Background

 The incumbent Mayor, Jenny Brash, sought re-election for a third term.
-After winning a second term uncontested, she was opposed deputy mayor Kevin Watson, councillor Robert Shaw, former Race Relations Conciliator Gregory Fortuin, real estate manager Euon Murrell and teacher Paul Hopkinson, who had came to national attention in 2003 after burning a New Zealand flag during a protest against the Iraq war.
+After winning a second term uncontested, she was opposed deputy mayor Kevin Watson, councillor Robert Shaw, former Race Relations Conciliator Gregory Fortuin, real estate manager Euon Murrell and teacher Paul Hopkinson, who had come to national attention in 2003 after burning a New Zealand flag during a protest against the Iraq War.
 Councillor John Green contemplated running while councillor Ken Douglas ruled it out, but ran for re-election to the council having changed his allegiance from independent to the Labour Party.
 Porirua business leaders attempted to convince Mark Blumsky, the former Mayor of Wellington to stand, but he could not be persuaded.

 Watson only finished third and lost his council seat in a shock result.
 The final election result declaration was delayed by 17 days after a computer glitch left 10 percent of all votes cast uncounted.